freer4/elevuetor/elevuetor-js/README.md

 [Get it on GitHub](https://github.com/freer4/ef-vue-mantle) or [Nuget.org](https://www.nuget.org/packages/EfVueMantle)

 Mantle provides bases for model, controller, and service for each data type.
-This scaffolds the basic functionality allowing Crust to explore data via convention.
-It also crafts Javascript class files for Crust, allowing your Vue3 application to understand your entire data structure.
+This scaffolds the basic functionality allowing Elevuetor to explore data via convention.
+It also crafts Javascript class files for Elevuetor, allowing your Vue3 application to understand your entire data structure.

-### ef-vue-crust
+### elevuetor

-[Get it on GitHub](https://github.com/freer4/ef-vue-crust) or `npm install ef-vue-crust`
+[Get it on GitHub](https://github.com/freer4/elevuetor) or `npm install elevuetor`

 Provides interfaces for Vue3 to interact with your defined data models via convention.

 Creates a virtual "Database" that holds onto records, remembers query results and sort orders, and generally lets you worry about presentation instead of how to transfer data back and forth.

 ### Vue3
-Traverse properties in your Vue3 components with dot notation object accessors, and let ef-vue-crust worry about asyncronous data loading.
+Traverse properties in your Vue3 components with dot notation object accessors, and let elevuetor worry about asyncronous data loading.

-(Core, Mantle, Crust, get it?
+(Core, Mantle, Elevuetor, get it?
 Great.
 Naming things is hard.)

 ## Concept